What to Sing and When?

 Sign of Peace

-The Ordinary of the Mass consists of two penitential litanies, two hymns of praise, and the Church’s great profession of faith, which are fixed within the Order of the Mass and, depending on the demands of the liturgy or season, form a part of the unchanging structure of the Mass.
-These principally belong to the Congregation, although the choir may also sing an ornate chant or polyphonic setting on occasion.
+The Ordinary of the Mass consists of two penitential litanies (the Kyrie and the Agnus Dei), two hymns of praise (the Gloria and the Sanctus), and the Church’s great profession of faith (the Credo), which are fixed within the Order of the Mass and, depending on the demands of the liturgy or season, form a part of the unchanging structure of the Mass.
+The singing of these principally belongs to the congregation, although the choir may also sing an ornate chant or polyphonic setting on occasion.

 While the Kyrie, Gloria, Credo, Sanctus, and Agnus Dei may be sung to a variety of musical settings, the Church’s great sacred music tradition has handed down to us an inestimable treasure of chants for the Mass Ordinary.